Spin caloritronics as a probe of nonunitary superconductors: Results

-Figure~\ref{SSE_SNE_UCoGe} (a) demonstrates that the SSE is induced by the pair spin magnetization generated by the finite $\eta$.
-The SSE is absent in the unitary case ($\eta=0$), where the two-fold spin rotational symmetry about the $x$ axis is recovered.
-Note that the SSE is also absent in the fully polarized case, $\eta =1$, where only a single gap in one spin channel remains, $\hat{\chi}_{\sigma_z=+1}=0$.
-In this situation, the electric current is proportional to the spin current, and hence the cancellation of the thermoelectric response by the supercurrents leads to vanishing of the spin current as well.
-Thus, the SSE in NUSCs exists only in cases of the partial spin polarization of the condensate.
+Note that the SSSE is also absent in the fully polarized case ($\eta =1$), where only a single gap in one spin channel remains, $\hat{\chi}_{\sigma_z=+1}=0$.
+In this situation, the electric current is proportional to the spin current and the cancellation of the thermoelectric response by the supercurrents leads to vanishing of the spin current as well.
+Thus, the SSSE in NUSCs exists only in cases of the partial spin polarization of the condensate.
 As an example, in Fig.~\ref{SSE_SNE_UCoGe} (b), we show that the reaction of the supercurrent does not fully cancel the spin current carried by quasiparticles when $\eta=0.4$.

+As shown in Fig.~\ref{SSE_SNE_UCoGe} (b), the longitudinal quasiparticle spin current reverses direction depending on the temperature.
+This is a consequence of the different gap amplitudes for the different spin projections, $\Delta_\pm=|(1\mp\eta)\Delta_0(T)|$.
+At the low temperature, for $T \ll T_c$, the quasiparticle excitations with $\sigma_z=-1$ get suppressed by the large superconducting gap while those with $\sigma_z=+1$ dominate the SSSE response.
+On the other hand, for $T \lesssim T_c$, there is an underlying competition between (1) the increase in the pairing amplitude (or gap function) and the quasiparticle lifetime (or the decrease in the imaginary part of the impurity self-energy in our formulation), and (2) the reduction in the DOS due to the superconducting gap.
+In the limit of $T\gg |\Delta_0(T)|$, the latter effect plays a relatively minor role and the increase in the pairing amplitude and the quasiparticle lifetime makes the contribution of the quasiparticles with $\sigma_z=-1$ dominant.

+Figure~\ref{SSE_SNE_UCoGe} (a) shows that the maximal amplitude of $\alpha_{y y}^{\sigma_z}$ shifts to lower temperatures as $\eta$ increases towards unity.
+This maximum is reached roughly when the temperature becomes comparable to the smaller energy gap.
+At this temperature, there is a large imbalance in the quasiparticle population with the different spin projections because, under this condition, the $\sigma_z=-1$ quasiparticles are gapped while the $\sigma_z=+1$ quasiparticles are effectively gapless.